bdowson/laravelbackup/README.md

 # Laravel Backup

 A simple backup and restore package for Laravel 5.

+Supported database connections: `mysql`

 ## Installation